 The Rueckert-Hartman College for Health Professions, in accordance with Regis University policy as stated in the University Bulletin, will allow students to request a grade of Incomplete due to extraordinary circumstances.
 A grade of Incomplete must be requested in writing and approved by the instructor.
 The time frame for submission of the late assignment(s) must be negotiated with the instructor and must not exceed the end of the first full semester after the semester in which the grade of incomplete is assigned, or before the next clinical experience, whichever occurs first.
-The student must notify their accademic advisor if an incomplete is requested regardless of the school in which the course is taken.
-Extensions beyond the maximum allowable time period are not valid without the written permission of the Program Director or School Dean.
+The student must notify their academic advisor if an incomplete is requested regardless of the school in which the course is taken.
+Extensions beyond the maximum allowable time period are not valid without the written permission of the a DPT Faculty Administrator or School Dean.
 For further requirements please see your respective program's Student Handbook.
 If a student has been granted a grade of incomplete in a given academic period, any request for a grade of incomplete in any subsequent academic period must be authorized by the student's academic advisor prior to a written request for Incomplete to the instructor(s).

-STUDENT ID#
+TUDENT ID#

-ADDRESS PHONE
+DDRESS PHONE

-COURSE (prefix & number) COURSE SECTION:
+OURSE (prefix & number) COURSE SECTION:

-COURSE TITLE TERM YEAR
+OURSE TITLE TERM YEAR

-INSTRUCTOR PHONE
+NSTRUCTOR PHONE

-1. Circumstances justifying incomplete grade (include percent of work complete and grade to date):
+1. Circumstances justifying in complete grade (include percent of w ork complete and g grade to date):

-- 2. Work to be completed by student (attachment as appropriate): \\\\\ - 3.
-Deadline for submission of student work to instructor: - 4.
-Other incomplete grades, as identified by the student, being requested or already on transcript: - 1. \\\\ 2. \\\ 3. \\\\
+2. Work to be completed by student (attachment as appropriate :

+f student work to instructor:

+as identified by the student, being r equested or alrea ady on transcript:

+1 2 3

-Instructor must submit a grade change from prior to the end of the semester when work is due.
+Instructor must submit a grade change

+from prior to the end of the semester

+when work is d

-I understand that if I do not complete the above requirements in the time agreed upon my grade for this course will become a/an
+I understand that if I do not cor a/an · · e time agreed up on my grade for this course will becom

-Student Signature Date
+· Date

 Instructor Signature Date

 Advisor Signature Date

-Program Director Date
+DCF Signature- Date

+Signature

+Appendix F:

-Appendix F: Grading - Cumulative GPA Calculation Guideline
+Grading - Cumulative GPA Calculation Guideline